abaguas/TransportersBroker_Java/README.md

 Development of a sistemy basead in Web Services, implemented in the J2EE plarform, to aggregate services of good transporters, similar to Uber's service with passengers.

 The main components of the system are clients, a broker, transporters and a name server (UDDI).
-The transporters publish themselves in the name server and the broker uses this server to find them and negotiate the services requested by the clients.
-All the operations are described in an WSDL contract.
+The transporters publish themselves in the name server.
+The broker uses this server to find them and negotiate the services requested by the clients.
+All the operations are described in a WSDL contract.
 Here is a simple figure of the system's architecture:

 <img src="https://github.com/abaguas/UpaTransporter/blob/master/images/architecture.png" width ="800" height="400">